 By the time you reach 30, you’re finally getting your house in order.
 By this point, you probably have a career path, a disposable income, a comfortable home, a stylish wardrobe.
 It seems like you’re at the height of your powers, and things are really breaking your way.
 Then, quite suddenly, it happens.

 You notice that the winter weight doesn’t come off as easily in the springtime.
 That your pants are a little snugger.
 That a few drinks on a Friday night can ruin most of your Saturday.
 You tell yourself it’s because you’re busy with work and have been slacking at the gym, drinking a little too much and eating takeout too often.
 All that may well be true.
 But that belies the fact that something else is going on: Your metabolism is slowing down.
 The good news is that by making some changes in how you do things, you can kick it back up into high gear.
 It just takes a little know-how.
-Like this:
+Like this.
+And for more on life after 30, check out the 30 Life Changes You Should Make After 30.

 Turn Down Your Thermostat

 On a list that encompasses several easy ways to rev your metabolism, this may be one of the easiest.
 Take the temp in your bedroom down a notch.
 That’s it!
 A hot new study published in the journal Diabetes suggests that simply turning on the AC may subtly transform a person’s stores of brown fat—“good” fat, stimulated by cold temperatures, that serves to keep us warm by burning through “bad” fat stores.
 Participants spent a few weeks sleeping in bedrooms with varying temperatures: A neutral 75 degrees, a cool 66 degree and a balmy 81 degrees.
 After four weeks of sleeping at 66 degrees, the men had almost doubled their volumes of brown fat.
-And believe it or not, keeping cool in the bedroom can show down aging: It’s one of 100 Ways to Live to 100!
+For more ways to sleep better, try out the 10 Best Pillows For A Better Night’s Sleep.

 Laugh To Stay Lean

 It’s no joke: genuine laughter may cause a 10 to 20 percent increase in basal energy expenditure and resting heart rate, according to a study published in The International Journal of Obesity.
 That means a 10-15 minute giggle fest could burn up 40 to 170 calories.
 Who has the last laugh now?
-You do, you magnificent bastard!
+You do!
+To get in a few extra laughs ASAP, check out the 50 Dad Jokes So Bad They’re Actually Hilarious.

 Ensure That You Eat Enough

 If you want to weigh less, you’ve got to eat less, right?
 Not exactly.
 See, if you take in too few calories, it can cause your body to lose muscle mass, which will actually slow down your metabolism.
 What’s more, skimping on calories slows the rate at which the body burns calories to conserve the fuel it has.
 “Under-fueling is just as risky as over-fueling,” explains Carolyn Brown, a registered dietitian at Foodtrainers in New York City.
-Stock your kitchen with these 25 Foods to Keep You Young Forever!
+Stock your kitchen with these 40 Heart Foods to Eat After 40.

 Drink Green Tea